Skip Breadcrumb Links

 You may be asked to provide fingerprints and/or court documents when you apply for citizenship.
 This is to make sure that you are not prohibited under the Citizenship Act.

 If you are concerned, call the IRCC Call Centre for more information about your situation at 1-888-242-2100.

 For More Information

 - Canadian Citizenship - Information from Immigration, Refugees and Citizenship Canada on Canadian citizenship.

-- How to Become a Canadian Citizen - IRCC brochure explaining the citizenship application process and eligibility requirements.
+- How to Become a Canadian Citizen - IRCC webpage explaining the citizenship application process and eligibility requirements.

 - IRCC Help Centre - A tool that helps answer frequently asked questions on immigration matters.
 It offers several ways of searching through the information available, including search by keyword.
 From Immigration, Refugees and Citizenship Canada.

 - Fingerprinting Services - Information from IRCC about fingerprinting services for citizenship applicants.